Kettlebell Mastery Systems

 Daily Program Stands

 The daily stand is our way of keeping every coach on the same page, delivering a consistent quality product on the floor.
 No matter who is the lead coach on the floor we expect all programs to run in the same manner.
+The way we disseminate this information is a loom video created by the Training Manager.

 The daily stand allows for the morning shift coaches to pass down their learnings of the program to the coaches who are leading the evening sessions.
 It also gives us a quick chance to review the program that will be on the floor the next day.